- Addiction Stabilization Center

 - Parker House Aftercare Program

 - Peer Engagement Specialist

 - Representative-Payee Program

 - Skills for Success Job Training

 Skills for Success Job Training Program

 In 2015, the Rescue Mission of Utica embarked on a new program that will train its residents and other unemployed and under-employed individuals with an opportunity to build skills in the construction trade.
-“Skills for Success” is a six month job training program in partnership with Mohawk Valley Community College, OnPoint for College, Working Solutions and the City of Utica.
+“Skills for Success” is a two semester job training program in partnership with Mohawk Valley Community College, OnPoint for College, Working Solutions and the City of Utica.
 This program equips students with knowledge and experience in the carpentry and masonry field giving them skills for successful and meaningful employment.
 The program also works with local trades unions assisting students entering their apprentice programs.